 The various elements that make up a mood board can consist of:

 Mood boards are time-consuming, and they’re not just thrown together, but the benefits are endless.
-As a luxury graphic designer and brand stylist, I use mood boards to take a client’s vision and transform it into something tangible – sometimes words just aren’t enough, and you need visuals to translate your ideas.
+As a luxury graphic designer and brand stylist, I use such inspiration boards to take a client’s vision and transform it into something tangible.
+Sometimes words just aren’t enough, and you need visuals to translate your ideas.
 As a business owner, it’s building the connection between the vision you have in your head and how you are able to present that, and a mood board really allows for the creativity to do that.
-A mood board also offers both the client and graphic designer clarity on the brand’s personality and the feeling you want to evoke from that.
+It also offers both the client and graphic designer clarity on the brand’s personality and the feeling you want to evoke from that.

 A mood board instantly sets the tone of your brand, summed in up a selection of images, graphics and colours.
-If you get the completely wrong vibe from your mood board, you may want to look down the route of opting for a different colour palette or a different feel.
-This is where you’ll find that a mood board offers you direction for your branding and business going forward.
+If you get the completely wrong vibe from it, you may want to look down the route of opting for something different This is where you’ll find that a mood board offers you direction for your branding and business going forward.
 For my clients, it’s always exciting seeing their reactions to their mood boards as they really discover their visual identity.
 It also provides you with a starting point for your brand.

 If you’d like to find out more about creating a mood board for your brand or business, drop me a note and say hello.
 I’d love to hear from you!